ufal/npfl129/exam/questions.md

 - **Hard-Margin Support Vector Machines**
   Formulate what a kernel is, and describe polynomial kernel and Gaussian kernel.
-Formulate kernelized hard-margin support vector machines and write down the dual formulation of the problem (the loss to minimize and constraints to fulfil).
+Formulate kernelized hard-margin support vector machines and write down both the primal formulation (the loss to minimize and the constraints to fulfil) and the dual formulation (again the loss to minimize and the constraints to fulfil).
 Describe what a support vector is and how a prediction can be made using the support vectors only.
 Finally, describe the one-versus-rest and one-versus-one schemes for extending the binary SVM classification to a multiclass one.